 - 3. Refer the applicant to an appropriate One-Stop Center, or other training/educational resource in his or her home community. - 4.
-Submit files of applicants denied admission to the Regional Office for a quality review as soon as possible.
+On a monthly basis, submit no fewer than 5 percent of files of applicants denied admission to the Regional Office for a quality review.
 The quality review does not take place before the applicant is notified of the denial. - 5.
 Regardless of whether the applicant is admitted or not admitted, copies of his or her records must be kept for a period of no less than three years from the close of the program year in which the determination was made.
 If the applicant files an appeal, or a complaint alleging that the admissions process was affected by discrimination or that the Workforce Investment Act (WIA) nondiscrimination requirements were violated during the process, copies of the records must be kept for a period of no less than three years from the date on which the complaint or appeal was resolved.